 Although, I suspect that the color balance of this photo favours blue!
 Photo: Juergen Kurlvink

 In fact the only eye colour that is naturally linked to coat colour is blue.
 Blue eyes are caused by “forms of albinism” 3 that results in lack of pigmentation in the iris of the eye and coat.
-The iris is the part of the eye that we see that produces the colour of eye.
+The iris is the part of the eye that we see that produces the colour of the eye.
 It controls the amount of light that the eye lets in.

 Eye colour in cats in more apparent than it is for humans because their eyes are larger in relation to their heads.
 A cat’s eyes are unusually large.
-If human eyes were of comparable size in relation to the head they’d be almost 8 inches in diameter it is said.
+If human eyes were of comparable size in relation to the head they’d be several inches in diameter, it is said.
 The cat’s large eyes give them a baby-like appearance.

 Apparently green eyes or eyes with shades of green have become common in random bred cats (moggies).